 Intuitively we know the importance of good relationships in making things work well, both within and across organisations.
 New ventures or partnerships are often based on existing strong relationships.
 But it would be a mistake to imagine that good relationships will always persist or will survive a change of personnel.
 Our life experience teaches us all otherwise and it would be a high-risk strategy to rely entirely on the persistence of good relationships to keep on delivering indefinitely.

-But equally we cannot depend entirely on structural approaches to deliver good outcomes from system working.Policy Advisor
+But equally we cannot depend entirely on structural approaches to deliver good outcomes from system working.Specialist advisor (Governance)

 But equally we cannot depend entirely on structural approaches to deliver good outcomes from system working.
 NHS trust and foundation trust boards that have failed and those that have thrived have had the same or very similar structures, work to the same rules and use the same processes.
 Rules, processes, and procedures do not produce boards at trust level that always deliver good outcomes and they will not automatically produce good outcomes at a system level.